lcls-users/lcls-users/docs/tutorials/computers101.md

 |~|-the tilde represents the user's home directory<br>-can be used to navigate directories without typing out the user's home directory|
 |* or ?|**Wildcards**<br>-a character that can be used to represent a set of none or more characters<br>-can be used for ease of navigating files and directories in the shell|

-## Other Notes
-###Directories
-**Directory names** are written as: `DirectoryName/` with the slash mark to indicate it is a directory
+#### Recursive
-<br><br>**Recursive** - a directory can contain multiple files and/or multiple directories that each have multiple files and/or directories.
+A directory can contain multiple files and/or multiple directories that each have multiple files and/or directories.
 If a command or program is "recursive," it will act on a directory and all of the contents of that directory
-###Scripts
+#### Scripts
-**Script** - a list of a particular sequence of commands, usually stored in a file or saved for future reference
+A **script** is a list of a particular sequence of commands, usually stored in a file or saved for future reference
-<br><br>**Leaving Comments**
+#### Leaving Comments
+`# This is a comment`
-<br>&ensp;&ensp;-the # symbol followed by a string can be used to leave a comment in a script that will be skipped over by the shell, so that it won't run as a command
+<br> The # symbol followed by a string can be used to leave a comment in a script that will be skipped over by the shell, so that it won't run as a command.
-<br>&ensp;&ensp;-this can be useful for leaving notes on what your command does for others or for future reference
+This can be useful for leaving notes on what your command does for others or for future reference

 [*(back to top)*](#toc)

 ---

-## <a name="git"></a> How to `git and github`- Using a Version Control System
+## <a name="git"></a> How to `git and github` - Using a Version Control System

 !!! note "Summary"
     See <a href="https://swcarpentry.github.io/git-novice/">Software Carpentry</a> for instruction.
 Below are key take aways and what to look for in the link.